Yes, Luxury Brands Are Cheaper In Paris – Here’s Why

 Chanel is one of the most famous French fashion houses, and their handbags are timeless heirloom pieces you will love forever.

 The Chanel Boy bag is a more structured shoulder bag, that of course features quintessentially Chanel quilting.
 Featured here in the muted green caviar leather, emphasized by the silver chain strap and CC hardware push lock – this bag is perfect for adding a little pop of color to any outfit.

 This super sumptuous Chanel quilted flap bag is completely stunning.
 This is a sophisticated Chanel classic that is always in style.
 The top handle and long shoulder strap make it so versatile, while the multiple interior pockets and exterior pocket mean this bag is totally practical as well!

 The heritage of the Christian Dior brand is shown through their beautiful collection of irresistible handbags you need to get your hands on.

 The Saddle Bag is equestrian-inspired in its unusual shape – there is no other bag like it.
 The calfskin leather is buttery-soft and features a matching shoulder strap and an aged-gold D logo.
 This Dior saddlebag would fit perfectly into any bag collection and bring a unique element to any outfit.

-The leather is quilted in a geometric pattern and the chunky top handles and removable shoulder strap make this a beautiful yet versatile bag.
-This version of the Lady Dior is in an ultra-matte grey which accentuates the finer details of this incredible bag.
+The leather is quilted in a geometric pattern, and the chunky top handles and removable shoulder strap make this a beautiful yet versatile bag.
+This version of the Lady Dior is in a feminine light pink color, which accentuates the finer details of this incredible bag.

 We hope you found this article on whether luxury brands are cheaper in Paris helpful!
 For more luxury fashion content, check out the posts below.